Realistic Blur Synthesis for Learning Image Deblurring: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We provide a thorough analysis on the difference between the generation processes of real and synthetic blurred images. \item We present a novel synthesis method to synthesize more realistic blurred images for learning image deblurring. \item We propose \emph{RSBlur}, the first dataset that provides pairs of a real blurred image and a sequence of sharp images, which enables accurate analysis on the difference between real and synthetic blur. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose \emph{RSBlur}, the first dataset that provides pairs of a real blurred image and a sequence of sharp images, which enables accurate analysis of the difference between real and synthetic blur. \item We provide a thorough analysis of the difference between the generation processes of real and synthetic blurred images. \item We present a novel synthesis method to synthesize realistic blurred images for learning image deblurring.
+While collecting large-scale real datasets for different cameras is challenging, our method offers a convenient alternative. \end{itemize}